 The UCSF School of Nursing takes pride in both the graduate and professional programs it administers.
 These programs represent a century of pioneering leadership that has produced many of the country’s — and the world’s — nursing leaders.
 Among schools of nursing nationwide, the UCSF School of Nursing is among the top recipients of research funding from the National Institutes of Health.
 The School's graduate students have ample opportunities to capitalize on the symbiotic relationship between the Nursing PhD, MS, and MEPN programs, and the other basic, clinical, and social and populational science programs offered by the Graduate Division.

-The Nursing MS and MEPN programs offer 13 areas of specialization and six minors.
-See the program website for details.
+The Nursing MEPN program offers 10 areas of specialization and nine minors.
+See the MS program website for details.

 Nursing MS and MEPN graduates typically find work in California as nurse practitioners or clinical nurse specialists.
 Others assume research, policy or leadership positions in the state and around the country.